jkswin/glicko_goblins/README.md

 Contestants can participate in multiple combats per day or not participate at all.
 If a participant does not participate, they get progressively 'rustier' the more days that pass.

-- The Rating System itself is found in [glicko.py](glicko_goblins/glicko.py)
-    - The time period after which the players' ratings are updated is 1 tournament day.
+The Rating System itself is found in [glicko.py](glicko_goblins/glicko.py).
+The time period after which the players' ratings are updated is 1 tournament day.

-## Goblins
+### The Goblin System 📈
 Goblin combat is a simple probability based 1v1.
 Two goblins swing at one another until the Hit Points (HP) of one goblin are reduced to zero.
 See *Figure 1* in which a single combat has been represented as a timeline.
 Here the Purple Goblin successfully defeats the Green Goblin.

 ![timeline](md_resources/combat_timeline.png)